 - Find somewhere for you!
 Given that you’re renting your place out, you’re going to need somewhere to live!
 The mortgage advisor who helped with getting that buy-to-let mortgage will be able to advise on what you can borrow so you can start house hunting!

 - Find a tenant.
 Once you’ve got a moving date and your property is ready to be rented out, it’s time to find your first tenant!
-You can list with Mashroom for free, including 30 days free on Rightmove and Zoopla.
+You can list with Mashroom with 30 days advertising on Rightmove and Zoopla.
 We’d recommend making sure you reference them, to prevent any nasty surprises down the line and, if you’re not sure what to charge, our free Market Valuation Calculator can help with that too

 - Cover yourself.
 Make sure you have all the insurance in place that you need to ensure that any issues won’t hit you in the wallet.
 Home Emergency Insurance will cover the property in the event of broken keys or a broken down boiler, while Rent Guarantee Insurance will cover you in the event of rent arrears

 What are the advantages of renting over selling?